Gifts

 Frequently Asked Questions

 For casual gifts, ¥2,000–3,000 is typical.
 For formal seasonal gifts (ochugen/oseibo), ¥5,000–10,000 is standard.
-Premium branded fruits can exceed ¥10,000.
+Premium branded fruits or seafood sets can exceed ¥10,000.